Shreif-Shouman/Heart-Failure-Prediction-Dataset/README.md

 * Data Balancing Check: Initial checks for data balancing to inform our preprocessing steps.
 * Correlation Analysis: Exploring how various factors correlate with the likelihood of heart disease.

+## Models Used 🤖
+Multiple classification models are tested, including:

+* Logistic Regression
+* Support Vector Machines
+* Decision Trees
+* Random Forests

+## Results and Conclusion 🏁
+The models' performance is evaluated, and the best-performing model is highlighted.
+Results indicate significant predictive capabilities, providing insights into factors most predictive of heart disease.